Year of Publication

 From this analysis it is concluded that further research is needed to understand what factors affect expense ratios and the financial efficiency of nonprofit organizations.
 It is recommended for future studies that: (1) a larger sample size be used, (2) less aggregated data (county demographics instead of region) be used to increase statistical power, (3) a stratified random sample be used in order to better represent counties/regions that have fewer nonprofit organizations, and (4) variables be included in the regression model that capture characteristics internal to an organization.

 Lane, Emily A., "Financial Efficiency In the Nonprofit Sector: An Analysis of Factors Affecting Expense Ratios of Kentucky Nonprofits" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 194.